About

 Main areas of research

-- Language acquisition and development
+- First language acquisition and multilingualism

-- Speech and language difficulties in education
+- Speech and language disorders

-- Language technology in learning and teaching
+- Language variation and change

 Bio